Interchange (road): Turbine interchange

 The turbine interchange is an alternative four-way directional interchange.
 The turbine interchange requires fewer levels (usually two or three) while retaining directional ramps throughout.
 It features right-exit, left-turning ramps that sweep around the center of the interchange in a clockwise spiral.
-A full turbine interchange features a minimum of 18 overpasses, and require more land to construct than a four-level stack interchange, however, the bridges are generally short in length.
-Coupled with reduced maintenance costs, a turbine interchange is a less costly alternative to a stack.
+A full turbine interchange features a minimum of 18 overpasses, and requires more land to construct than a four-level stack interchange; however, the bridges are generally short in length.
+Coupled with reduced maintenance costs, a turbine interchange is a lower cost alternative to a stack.

 Windmill interchange

 A windmill interchange is similar to a turbine interchange, but it has much sharper turns, reducing its size and capacity.
 The interchange is named for its similar overhead appearance to the blades of a windmill.

 A variation of the windmill, called the diverging windmill, increases capacity by altering the direction of traffic flow of the interchanging highways, making the connecting ramps much more direct.
 There also is a hybrid interchange somewhat like the diverging windmill in which left turn exits merge on the left, but it differs in that the left turn exits use left directional ramps.